avocadotoastlive/avocadotoast.live/README.md

 ## What do I need?

-You need to have Git, [Node](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/en/docs/install/) set up on your computer.
+You need to have Git, [Node](https://nodejs.org/en/download/), [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) and [Yarn](https://classic.yarnpkg.com/en/docs/install/) set up on your computer.
 I assume you have basic Git skills and know how to write JavaScript for Node.

 ## Where do I start?

 Start with cloning this repository.
-Then get into the directory and use Yarn to install dependencies.
+Then get into the directory, set Node to the correct version and use Yarn to install dependencies.
 Set environment variable `NODE_ENV` to `development`.
 Start a local server with Yarn.
 Now you can modify the code and see your change locally.

 ```
 git clone git@github.com:CatChen/avocadotoast.live.git
 cd avocadotoast.live
+nvm install
 yarn install
 echo 'NODE_ENV=development' > .env
 yarn start